tsvetelinda/html-css-course/02-css-box-model-and-typography/README.md

 # CSS Box Model and Typography
-#### Disclaimer
-_Most of the information presented in this document is based on the lectures and materials provided by SoftUni.
-However, I have enriched and expanded upon the content with additional explanations and insights._

 ## CSS Basic Box Model
 * When laying out a document, the browser's rendering engine represents each element as a `rectangular box`, according to the `standard CSS basic box model`.